joniles/mpxj/mkdocs/docs/howto-use-timephased.md

 The following timephased work values are available on assignments for Work Resources and are expressed as `Duration` values.
-These values are not relevant for Cost or Material resource assignments: these types of resources do not represent work.
+These values are not relevant for Cost or Material resource assignments as these types of resources do not represent work.

 * **Actual Regular Work**: actual regular (non overtime) work for a resource assignment